playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 Let's see how this is done.

-At the root of any HTML file, you have three things: Tags, attributes, and text content.
+At the root of any HTML file, you have three things: tags, attributes, and text content.

 ```html
 <!-- A "header" tag -->